Leaving College/ Repaying Loans

 - PLUS loans do not have grace periods

-- Perkins Loans and Nursing Student Loans have a nine month grace period
+- Nursing Student Loans have a nine month grace period

 - Interest- A loan expense charged by the lender and paid by the borrower for the use of borrowed money.
 Interest is calculated as a percentage of the unpaid principal amount (loan amount) borrowed.